-Model Schools are long-term capacity-building programs running over multiple years that build deep agroforestry expertise within the local community.
-They host regular courses, offer long-term educational programs, act as a knowledge hub for the region and support the transition in the local farming landscape.
+Model Schools are long-term capacity-building programs running over multiple years that build deep regenerative agriculture expertise within the local farmers group.
+Hosting regular courses, training educational programs, act as a knowledge hub for the region and support the transition in the local farming landscape.

-A typical time frame for a Model School comprises around three years of education and capacity-building.
-The focus lies on creating a multiplication effect by ‘teaching the teachers’ to ensure maximized outreach, sustainability, and long-term success.
+A typical time frame for a Model School comprises around 3-5 years of education and capacity-building.
+The focus lies on creating a multiplication effect by ‘training the trainers’ to ensure maximized outreach, sustainability, and long-term success.
 This way, knowledge is created, maintained, and spread locally.

 At the same time, we apply a co-participatory approach centering around maximized utilization of local knowledge and traditions.
 It is imperative to listen to those who already farm the respective land for decades.
 Further, we strive to ‘speak the farmer’s language’ and bring across our message in a way that participants can relate to it.